silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 * **Part 1 - using Terraform to describe and build the infrastructure**
 * [Part 2 - building and deploying a docker image to ECS]({{< ref "posts/deploying-elixir-on-ecs-part-2.md" >}})
-* Part 3 - using ECS Service Discovery to build a distributed elixir cluster
+* Part 3 - using ECS Service Discovery to build a distributed Elixir cluster

 # The Infrastructure